pelican-eggs/eggs/game_eggs/steamcmd_servers/sunkenland/README.md

 On the server, you can find the map here:
 `/.wine/drive_c/users/container/AppData/LocalLow/Vector3 Studio/Sunkenland/Worlds`

+**Remember** to change the `WORLD_GUID` variable, if you upload a new world to your server!
+Otherwise the server will crash upon launching it.

 ## Installation/System Requirements
 <!--Make changes to reflect the server minimum/recommended hardware specs-->